 Speak to a member of our team today

-This entry was posted on 3rd August 2018 by Gary.
+This entry was posted on 3rd August 2018 by Joan McKechnie.

-The Rinne Test is a hearing test.
-As with any other hearing tests, it is designed to help people identify hearing loss.
+The Rinne Test is a specific kind of hearing test.
+As with other hearing tests, it helps people quickly identify hearing loss.

-We will guide you through everything you need to know about the Rinne Test including the procedure and outlining results.
+We will guide you through everything you need to know about the Rinne Test Procedure and Results.